getodk/docs/odk1-src/form-question-types.rst

 Like with :ref:`select-widgets`, the options are listed on a sheet named **choices** in an XLSForm.

-To change the order of the options in the list, tap the "Rank items" button.
-In the resulting dialog, long press on items and once they get a border around them, drag them up or down to change their order.
-If no :ref:`default <default-responses>` is provided, the value for the question is blank until the user taps "OK" in the ranking dialog.
+To change the order of the options in the list, tap the :guilabel:`Rank items` button.
+In the resulting dialog, long press on an item and once it gets a border around it, drag it up or down to change the order.
+If no :ref:`default <default-responses>` is provided, the value for the question is blank until the user taps :guilabel:`OK` in the ranking dialog.

 type
   :tc:`rank {list_name}`